HOW TO SPEND 10 DAYS IN HAWAII – AN EPIC ITINERARY

 You can take a shuttle from the airport to the car rental pick-up location.

-What to Pack for Hawaii
+What to Pack for a 10-Day Hawaii Trip

-Hawaii is easy to pack for because the weather is consistent and not cold enough to need bulky outerwear.
+Hawaii is easy to pack because the weather is consistent and not cold enough to need bulky outerwear.

 Maybe pack an umbrella for the rainy days and a sweater for the cooler nights if you head to higher elevations.